-The best Linux repair and rescue distros make it simple and easy to resolve issues when a hardware failure or a clumsy operating wreaks havoc with your installation.
+The best Linux repair and rescue distros make it simple and easy to resolve issues when hardware failure or clumsy operating wreaks havoc with your installation.

 This is where these specialized rescue distros come into the picture.
-They not only collate a vast number of healing tools, they’ll also go the extra mile and help you find the right tool for the job.
+They not only collate a vast number of healing tools, but they’ll also go the extra mile and help you find the right tool for the job.